JIBE: Joining Impact models of transport with spatial measures of the Built Environment

 Policy makers and planners in Australia and the UK are looking at a range of transport and land use policy options to try and create healthier and sustainable cities.
 This is often to referred to as improving an important element of 'liveability', to express the idea that this will make people's lives better in a range of ways.

-By testing and estimating the health impacts of several options, the project informs city planners and public health practitioners about what would have the greatest chance of promoting good health and reducing health inequities.
+By testing and estimating the health impacts of multiple options, Urban Planning and Design researchers are assisting city planners and public health practitioners in promoting good health and reducing health inequities.